bmoers/sn-using-table-api-right-to-extract-large-volumes/readme.md

 ### Empty Page Problem

 As an empty page can be caused by ACL, its not an indicator for the last page has reached.
 Also if the above query is used, there is a certain risk that there are more rows on the next page which can not be reached.
-To solve this problem, always use the NEXT url from the LINK header which contains the same query but a higher `sysparm_offset`
+To solve this problem, use the NEXT url from the LINK header which contains the same query but a higher `sysparm_offset` until there is data or no next link.

 ### Multi Threading